SELINA-team/SELINA.R/README.md

 This step will output eight files in the predict\_output folder.
 Note that if the input is a cluster level matrix, then the last four files will not be generated.
-1\. demo\_predictions.txt : predicted cell type for each cell in the query data.
-2. demo\_probability.txt : probability of cells predicted as each of the reference cell types.
-3. demo\_pred.png : umap plot with cell type annotations image.
-4. demo\_DiffGenes.tsv : matrix representing the differentially expressed genes for each cell type, this file can be used to validate the annotation results.
-5. demo\_prob.txt : prediction probability of each cell, each row represents one cell.
+1\. `demo_predictions.txt` : predicted cell type for each cell in the query data.
+2\. `demo_probability.txt` : probability of cells predicted as each of the reference cell types.
+3\. `demo_pred.png` : umap plot with cell type annotations image.
+4\. `demo_DiffGenes.tsv` : matrix representing the differentially
+expressed genes for each cell type, this file can be used to validate the annotation results.
+5\. `demo_prob.txt` : prediction probability of each cell, each row represents one cell.
 Clusters with lower prediction probability may contain novel cell types that are not included in the reference.
-6. demo\_cluster\_prob.png : box plot indicating the prediction probability distribution of cells in each cluster image.
-7. demo\_unknown\_percent.txt : the percentage of cells that are assigned unknown in each cluster, each row represents one cluster.
+6\. `demo_cluster_prob.png` : box plot indicating the prediction
+probability distribution of cells in each cluster image.
+7\. `demo_unknown_percent.txt` : the percentage of cells that are
+assigned unknown in each cluster, each row represents one cluster.
 Clusters with a higher unknown percentage may contain novel cell types that are not included in the reference.
-8. demo\_unknown\_percent.png : bar plot indicating the percentage of cells that are assigned unknown in each cluster image.
+8\. `demo_unknown_percent.png` : bar plot indicating the percentage of
+cells that are assigned unknown in each cluster image.